plockc/pi-infra/README-gateway.md

 runcmd:
   - /root/busybox-compile-and-install.sh
   - /root/initramfs.sh
+  # TODO: see why dnsmasq tries to start before interface is ready
+  - systemctl restart dnsmasq
 ```

 This cloud init fragment will run the first time boot scripts to create the initramfs